kseverso/contrastive-LVM/README.md

 * use_inferred: boolean to indicate if the inferred latent variables should be used, default=True.
 If false, samples are drawn from the latent variable prior distribution.

 ### Saving and restoring the graph
-You can choose the save the full graph or only the parameters of the graph by specifying saveGraph=True and choosing the setting for paramsOnly. restore_graph assumes that you are restoring the graph to continue training.
-If the training process is continuing with a different dataset, paramsOnly=True.
+You can choose the save the full graph or only the parameters of the graph by specifying `saveGraph=True` and choosing the setting for `paramsOnly`. `restore_graph` assumes that you are restoring the graph to continue training.
+If the training process is continuing with a different dataset, use `paramsOnly=True`.
 To restore the graph use

 `model.restore_graph(fl='.checkpoint/model1234.ckpt')`